 First, consider all their costs, such as equipment, medications, therapies, housing, education or transportation if they cannot drive themselves.

-Next, calculate all of these expenses over the anticipated lifetime of your loved one.
-According to a 2017 study, the average cost of living for a disabled adult is five times larger than their non-disabled counterparts.
 You can also subtract any known government assistance that your dependent may have, such as Medicaid or the Children’s Health Insurance Program, because these programs will already be providing some of that assistance.

 Talk about your options today